-The net cash flow among members and the Alberta Non-Grid RSP every month results in a total amount either being due to the Alberta Non-Grid RSP by the members, or due to the members from the Alberta Non-Grid RSP.
+The net cash flow through members and the Alberta Non-Grid RSP every month results in a total amount either being due to the members sharing in the results of Alberta Non-Grid RSP by the members ceding to the Alberta Non-Grid RSP, or due to the ceding members from the Alberta Non-Grid RSP sharing members.
 The balance of the accumulated fund settlements reflects partial settlement of the net operating results of the Alberta Non-Grid RSP (on a cash basis) with its members as described in Note 3(g).
-The balance of accumulated fund settlements as at October 31, 2019, is composed of the following:
+The balance of accumulated fund settlements with members as at October 31, 2020, is composed of the following:

-For the year ended October 31, 2019 (in thousands of Canadian dollars)
+For the year ended October 31, 2020 (in thousands of Canadian dollars)